 Compared to the rest of the country, citizens of Hayward spend much less time in their cars: on average, their commute to work is only 14.86 minutes.
 This also means that noise and pollution levels in the city are less than they would otherwise be.

-Being a small city, Hayward does not have a public transit system used by locals to get to and from work.
+Hayward is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The education level of Hayward citizens is a little higher than the average for US cities and towns: 21.19% of adults in Hayward have at least a bachelor's degree.
+The citizens of Hayward are slightly better educated than the national average of 21.84% for all cities and towns, with 21.19% of adults in Hayward having a bachelor's degree or advanced degree.

 The per capita income in Hayward in 2022 was $30,133, which is low income relative to Wisconsin, and lower middle income relative to the rest of the US.
 This equates to an annual income of $120,532 for a family of four.
 However, Hayward contains both very wealthy and poor people as well.